-- 1099-DIV Dividends - A report from your brokerage or financial institution of all the dividends you made last year.
+A report from your brokerage or financial institution of all the dividends you made last year.
 Dividends are a bonus you get from holding an asset such as a mutual fund, stock or ETF for a certain amount of time.
-Acorns automatically reinvests your dividends back into your portfolio, but you may still owe taxes on them if they're totalling more than $10 as discussed.
+Acorns automatically reinvests your dividends back into your portfolio, but you may still owe taxes on them if they're totaling more than $10 as discussed.

 If you don't receive any of these 1099 forms from Acorns, then you either didn't meet the minimum reporting requirements, or you didn't sell any investments.
 Contact their customer support just to be sure before assuming you don't have to report them on your taxes, because failing to report could lead to an IRS audit.

 If you are expected to owe the IRS $1,000 or more in taxes, then you have to file quarterly taxes.
 The IRS doesn't like to wait until the end of the year if you owe them over that amount.
 This most likely applies to Acorns investors who have big dividend payments or sell a large portion of their investments during the year, causing them to owe $1,000 or more by the end of the year.

 Quarterly taxes are due on: